xeyax/immediate-unstaking-arbitrage/docs/adrs/ADR-006-withdrawal-liquidity-management.md

 - Track position.startTime to determine maturation (startTime + 7 days <= block.timestamp).
 - No limit enforcement on position count or total deployed capital.

-**Estimated Wait Time**
-- Calculate earliest position maturation time for queued withdrawals.
-- Emit event with estimated fulfillment time when withdrawal queued.
+**Wait Time Transparency**
+- Maximum wait time: 7 days (one cooldown period) - guaranteed by ADR
+- Typical wait time: Instant (if idle liquidity available)
-- Users can query their position in queue and expected wait time.
+- Users can query their withdrawal request via `getWithdrawalRequest(requestId)` to see fulfillment status
+- Off-chain: UIs can calculate ETA by checking `firstActivePositionId` and its maturation time
+- No on-chain ETA calculation needed - instant fulfillment in typical case makes it less relevant

 ### Dependencies